Best Rain Jackets for Men of 2021

 |Helmet Compatible Hood (not only fits but not too tight)||No||Yes||No||Yes||No|

 Arc'teryx Zeta SL

-If we could only choose one rain jacket for a wide range of activities from backpacking and mountaineering to visiting the farmers market on a rainy Sunday, the Arc'teryx Zeta SL would be it.
-Simply put, no other model can match the Zeta's performance.
-While others might stand out for a specific niche or design feature, no model could match the Zeta's across-the-board performance.
-Our testers love the hood design, fantastic mobility, lightweight construction, and most importantly, its ability to ward off weather even during the stormiest of circumstances.
-The slightly higher-than-average pockets are utilitarian and strategically placed, which makes them easy to use while wearing a pack.
-The breathable construction and ventilation features will keep you on the move, without heating up when it is pouring outside.
+If we could only choose one rain jacket for a wide range of activities, from backpacking or mountaineering to strolling through the farmers market on a rainy Sunday, the Arc'teryx Zeta SL would be it.
+Simply put, no other model can match the Zeta's across-the-board performance.
+In every aspect, from the hood to the hem, to its low weight and packed size, the Zeta's design is well thought out.
+We appreciated its ability to ward off weather, even during the stormiest of circumstances.

 Read review: Arc'teryx Zeta SL